Theoriz/Shared-Texture-Unity/README.md

 # Shared-Texture-Unity
 Syphon Spout Funnel plugin for Unity.
-Choose automatically the right plugin depending on compilation platform
+Choose automatically the right plugin depending on compilation platform.

 Based on the amazing work of :